Grimdeath99/Legneds-Launcher/README.md

 ## Configuration

-- On first launch, you will be prompted to select your Brawl ISO.
+- On first launch, you will be prompted to select your Brawl ISO and choose update channel (Main/Alpha).
-- The path is saved in `config.ini` for future launches.
+- The path and settings are saved in `config.ini` for future launches.
-- Settings can be changed via the Settings button in the launcher.
+- Settings (including update mode and channel) can be changed via the Settings button in the launcher.

+## Update System

+- **Main build**: Uses GitHub Releases for updates.
+- **Alpha build**: Uses the latest commit from the GitHub master branch.
+- Checks for updates automatically (if enabled) or manually via the Update button.
+- Shows a progress bar during download and restarts after update.

 ## License